Hope House celebrates 30 years of service

 "A lot of our projects are specific to a person's circumstances," Yates said.
 "We have fully equipped food and clothing pantries.
 We can offer certain amounts toward utilities and rent, and help with emergency lodging."

-The organization also works alongside other groups with similar goals, like the East Central Kansas Economic Opportunity Association (ECKAN).
+The organization also works alongside other groups with similar goals, such as the East Central Kansas Economic Opportunity Association.

 "When we got started, ECKAN was doing similar things to what we were trying to do," Yates said.
 "We've always wanted to work alongside them, so we work hard to not duplicate what they do.
 Sometimes it takes ECKAN, Hope House and other entities to fulfill a given person's needs."